 Figure 5 - Quality parameters obtained with the seven bioinformatics pipelines.
-Recall rate (TP/(TP+FN)) reflects the capacity of the tools to detect expected species.
-The precision (TP/(TP+FP)) shows the fraction of relevant species among the retrieved species.
-The divergence rate is the Bray-Curtis distance between expected and observed species abundance.
-The percentage of perfectly reconstructed sequences is the fraction of predicted sequences with 100% of identity with the expected ones.
+A) Recall rate (TP/(TP+FN)) reflects the capacity of the tools to detect expected species.
+B) Precision (TP/(TP+FP)) shows the fraction of relevant species among the retrieved species.
+C) Divergence rate is the Bray-Curtis distance between expected and observed species abundance.
+D. Percentage of perfectly reconstructed sequences is the fraction of predicted sequences with 100% of identity with the expected ones.

 Overall, the results obtained with the four indicators reveal that the DADA2_FROGS approach performs the best for analyzing ITS1, ITS2, D1/D2 and RPB2 mock samples.
 We thus selected this approach for all subsequent analysis.
 Nevertheless, it should be noted that the FROGS tool also performs well as it yields indicator values that are similar to DADA2_FROGS.
 The main difference is due to species harboring very similar sequences, such as those belonging to Penicillium spp.